edrosten/SQUASSH/README.md

 Note that if the repository is not clean (i.e. uncommitted changes or untracked files), training will not execute.
 This ensures that every run is traceable to a precise and complete version of the source code and data.

+# Deviating from the recommended package list

+If you wish to use the most current version available of packages instead of the recommended list, you can use the commands:

+pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118 pip install plyfile tiffile numpy matplotlib tqdm scikit-image PyYAML h5py pystrict

+# Other operating systems

+On Macs, you will need to install git lfs before you start:

+brew install git-lfs
+git lfs install
+git-pfs pull

+The pip install commands above should then create a suitable environment.

+On Windows, you will need to install git before you start.
+Also note torch compile does not work by default and must be installed before SQUASSH will work.